Pass Statement in Python

 else:

-pass # No action needed when the condition is False (intentional)
+pass # No action needed when the condition is False (intentional)if condition:

 # Code to execute when the condition is True